wazuh/wazuh-documentation/source/user-manual/kibana-app/troubleshooting.rst

 "Wazuh API seems to be down" information displayed while launching the Wazuh Kibana plugin
 ------------------------------------------------------------------------------------------

 The Wazuh Kibana plugin needs data provided by the Wazuh API.
-To accomplish that, the Wazuh API service has to be active, and there must be a connectivity between the Wazuh server and the Kibana server.
+To accomplish that, the Wazuh API service has to be active, and there must be connectivity between the Wazuh server and the Kibana server.
 The other reason for this information to appear can be that there is the Wazuh API version mismatch.

 The status of the Wazuh API service can be checked with the following command: